ansible/ansible-ai-connect-service/README.md

-# Ansible Lightspeed with IBM Watson Code Assistant service
+# Red Hat Ansible Lightspeed with IBM Watson Code Assistant service

 Note: This repository is under active development and is not yet ready for production use.